sofiahartmann/IT_360_Final_Project_Spring_2026/README.md

 **ModuleNotFoundError: No module named '...'**
 > You likely skipped the install step.
 Run the following and try again:
 > ```bash
-> python3 -m pip install -r requirements.txt
+> pip install -r requirements.txt
 > ```

 **No such file or directory: 'data'**